chrisrossi/kemmering/docs/index.rst

 ---------

-The partial pattern is the basic strategy used by the vast majority of the :mod:`kemmering.html` package, which contains all valid HTML5 tags:
+The partial pattern is the basic strategy used by the vast majority of the :mod:`kemmering.html` package, which contains all valid HTML5 tags.

 .. doctest:: html